The equivalence between many-to-one polygraphs and opetopic sets: Polynomial functors and polynomial monads

-$P$ is said to be \emph{finitary} if the fibres of $p:E \longrightarrow B$ are finite sets.
-We will always assume polynomial functors to be finitary.
+We say that $P$ is a \emph{polynomial endofunctor} if $I = J$.
+In this case, we also say that $P$ is a \emph{polynomial functor over $I$}.
+We say that $P$ is \emph{finitary}if the fibres of $p : E \longrightarrow B$ are finite sets.
+We will always assume polynomial functors and endofunctors to be finitary.

 We use the following terminology for a polynomial functor $P$ as in \cref{eq:polynomial-functor}, which is motivated by the intuition that a polynomial functor encodes a multi-sorted signature of function symbols.
-The elements of $B$ are called the \emph{nodes} or \emph{operations} of $P$, and for every node $b$, the elements of the fibre $E (b) \eqdef p^{-1} (b)$ are called the \emph{inputs} of $b$.
-The elements of $I$ are called the \emph{colours} or \emph{sorts} of $P$.
-For every input $e$ of a node $b$, we denote its colour by $s_e (b) \eqdef s (e)$.
+The elements of $B$ are called the \emph{nodes}or \emph{operations}of $P$, and for every node $b$, the elements of the fibre $E (b) \eqdef p^{-1} (b)$ are called the \emph{inputs}of $b$.
+The elements of $I$ are called the \emph{input colors}or \emph{input sorts}of $P$, and the elements of $J$ are \emph{output colors}or \emph{output sort}.
+For every input $e$ of a node $b$, we denote its color by $s_e (b) \eqdef s (e)$.

 \end{definition}